 In the post-World War II boom era, the larger communities to the north of Washington Township began to acquire smaller towns to feed their growth.
 Out of self-defense and wishing to preserve their identities on their own terms, the five small towns of Irvington, Centerville, Niles, Mission San Jose and Warm Springs incorporated in 1956 into the city of Fremont, which touches the bay north of the city of Newark, which remained its own corporate entity.

 A short trip across the bay from San Jose and Palo Alto, Fremont has grown up with the coming of high tech and automotive production to the bay area.
 One of the original Apple Computer production facilities was in Fremont (it ceased production in 1993); other semiconductor and communications firms soon established in the city and nearby.

 Today the rolling hills reach above the city much as they have in the past, golden and dotted with the gnarled dark green of trees, beckoning the visitor up to the historic garden grounds of the California Nursery Company, the Niles Depot Model Railroads and Museum in the restored Niles depot, or to the Niles Canyon Railway with its steam and diesel excursions out to Sunol.

 The unstaffed Fremont station does not provide ticketing or baggage handling and is served by approximately 14 daily trains.
-The Capital Corridor is primarily financed through funds made available by the state of California.
+The Capitol Corridor route is primarily financed and operated in partnership with the State of California.